CartoDB/carto-selfhosted-helm/tools/README.md

 	-h, --help                                                               show this help message and exit
 ```

-- Default diagnostic: It will download the basic information about your Carto environment and Kubernetes cluster (pods, deployments, services, endpoints, ingress, backend and frontend configs, events, pvc and secrets info without sensitive data).
+- **Default diagnostic**: It will download the basic information about your Carto environment and Kubernetes cluster (pods, deployments, services, endpoints, ingress, backend and frontend configs, events, pvc and secrets info without sensitive data).

   Example: `bash carto-dump.sh --namespace carto --release carto --engine gke`

-- Default with GCP Ingress Check: It will check also the certificate installed in the Ingress resource.
+- **Default with GCP Ingress Check**: It will check also the certificate installed in the Ingress resource.

   Example: `bash carto-dump.sh --namespace carto --release carto --engine gke --gcp-project example-project`

-- Advanced diagnostic: It will review also the Carto API health checks, postgresql and redis conectivity and generate a cluster-info dump.
+- **Advanced diagnostic**: It will review also the Carto API health checks, postgresql and redis conectivity and generate a cluster-info dump.

   :warning: Note that we need to deploy some containers in the Carto namespace to check the conectivity and health checks.